 So they might not be the most photogenic primate in the world- and their unusual features might, at first be a little off-putting.
 Andrew Smith quoted "People fear what they don’t understand…" and in this case, we believe that to be true.
 In fact, these "scary" features keep them alive in the wild.
 Their solitary life style, rodent like teeth and that long skeletal middle finger are all adaptations that have enabled them to survive in Madagascar's harshly competitive landscape.
 So instead seeing the ugly, let's embrace and protect these gentle primates.

 "People fear what they don’t understand" -Andrew Smith

-Originally classified as Rodents in 1788, their physical traits confused researchers so much that it wasn't until the 1850's when they were finally accepted as primates.
+Scientist got it wrong from the very beginning.
+In 1788, When the Aye aye was discovered they were classified as Rodents.
+Their physical traits confused researchers so much that it wasn't until the 1850's when they were finally accepted as primates.

-One of the Most Difficult Lemurs to See in the Wild.
-Deep in the forests of Madagascar- more than likely, you will not find these fascinating primates.
+One of the most difficult lemurs to see in the wild- a "hidden-gem" or a "rare-find" to us.
+And deep in the forests of Madagascar- more than likely, you will not find them.
 Why?
-They live a strictly nocturnal and solitary lifestyle- sleeping in the day and foraging for grubs at night.
+They live a strictly nocturnal and solitary lifestyle (that of which has enabled them to survive) sleeping in the day and foraging for grubs at night.

 4. The Rumors